VueGWT/vue-gwt/README.md

 ### :white_check_mark: Add Vue.JS library to your index.html

-In your GWT app index html, in the <head> part, add the following tag:
+In your GWT app index html add the following tag in the &lt;head&gt; section:

 ```html
 <!-- Vue JS Framework -->